 TSH levels in the context of acute illness should be interpreted with more discretion as TSH levels are considerably more susceptible to the effects of illness.

-Hyperthyroidism is a common etiology for atrial fibrillation, thus further workup with an ECG may be warranted, especially in a patient complaining of palpitations.
-Obtaining troponin levels is not routine unless the clinical presentation warrants further cardiac ischemic workup, for example, active chest pain, among others.
+Hyperthyroidism is a common etiology for atrial fibrillation; thus, further workup with an ECG may be warranted, especially in a patient complaining of palpitations.
+Obtaining troponin levels is not routine unless the clinical presentation warrants further cardiac ischemic workup, such as active chest pain.

 Radiological diagnostics such as chest x-rays serve little diagnostic utility in the management of hyperthyroidism.
 Diagnostics such as ultrasound are not useful in diagnosing hyperthyroidism, but the ultrasound findings of nodules could potentially determine an etiology.